Skip to content

 Why does it happen?

 This happens because Ubuntu stores time on the hardware clock as UTC (Coordinated Universal Time) by default.
 Windows 10, and even prior versions store the time as local time.
 Sometimes, but not always, this causes conflicting times between Ubuntu and Windows.
-So as long as you’re only rebooting to Windows the clock will work just fine.
-Once you’ve booted Ubuntu, it writes the UTC time on the hardware clock.
-Now when you reboot to Windows, the time will be off by the exact amount as your local time differs from UTC.
-For example, the UTC time in India is UTC+5:30 so when the time in Windows 10 is off, it’s always 5 hours and 30 minutes behind the actual time.
+So as long as you’re only rebooting to Windows the clock will work fine.
+Once you’ve booted Ubuntu, it writes the UTC on the hardware clock.
+When you reboot to Windows, the time will be off by the exact amount as your local time differs from UTC.
+For example, the UTC in India is UTC+5:30 so when the time in Windows 10 is off, it’s always 5 hours and 30 minutes behind the actual time.

 Don’t Miss: The Most Amazing Websites on the Internet (300+)